The Best Desserts In London guide image

 Buns From Home specialises in croissant buns—essentially double-baked, layered croissant dough with a range of different flavours like cinnamon or cardamom.
 But they’re not even the best thing we’ve had at this lockdown project turned bakery in Notting Hill.
 The dessert buns—pastry filled with custard cream, tiramisu, cheesecake, or whichever special is on—are excellent.
 And the best part?
 No one can judge you for eating a croissant bun for breakfast.
 Even if it is filled with cheesecake.

 Doughnuts have always been a constant in our lives.
-Covered in chocolate, filled with cream, or even just those mini ones from Sainsbury’s, they’ve all got a special place in our hearts.
+Covered in chocolate, filled with cream, or even just those mini ones from Sainsbury’s—they’ve all got a special place in our hearts.
 So stumbling upon these doughnuts was like finding a £20 note in an old pair of jeans.
-The doughnuts at this Wandsworth bakery change on a regular basis, with flavours like passion fruit, or tiramisu.
-But something you can find on most days, is their excellent raspberry jam doughnut.
-The dough is perfectly fluffy, generously filled with raspberry jam, with a raspberry on top.
+The doughnuts at this Wandsworth bakery change on a regular basis, with flavours like passion fruit or tiramisu.
+But something you can find on most days is their excellent raspberry jam doughnut.
+The dough is perfectly fluffy, generously filled with a tangy, tart raspberry jam, and a raspberry on top.
 This might be the best jam doughnut in London.

-If you spend just a minute on this Fulham cake shop’s Instagram page, you’ll understand why you don’t rock up and get one cupcake to go.
-You might head to the small, pink-tinged bakery with that intention, but you’ll end up leaving with a box of assorted cupcakes, a Mars Bar brownie, a monster slice of red velvet cake, and a hot choc cookie for the road.
+If you spend even a minute on this Fulham cake shop’s Instagram page, then you’ll understand why you don’t just rock up here and get one cupcake to go.
+You might go in with that intention, but you’ll end up leaving with a box of assorted cupcakes, a Mars Bar brownie, a monster slice of red velvet cake, and a hot choc cookie for the road.
 And by the road, we mean your mouth.
 With fun combos like vegan Biscoff sundae and brownie cheesecake cupcakes, you’ll want to try them all.
-And you should, because they taste even better than they look—seriously impressive when they look this good.
-There are a couple of tables inside but your best bet is to take away.
+And you should, because they taste even better than they look—which is impressive when they look that good.

 An island made out of a fluffy Taiwanese pancake is exactly where we’d rather be 95% of the time.
-Especially if it’s as good as the wheel cakes that can be found at this stall in OG Westfield.
+Especially if it’s as good as the wheel cakes at this stall in OG Westfield.
 Think of a cross between a pancake and a bready cake, and you won’t be far off.
 They’re made fresh each day, filled with vanilla custard, chocolate, matcha, and Oreo.
 The cakey outer layer is light and slightly salted, complementing the sweetness of whichever creamy filling you choose.
-You can go classic with the vanilla custard, but we have a sweet spot for the chocolate and vanilla and Oreo flavours.
-They also have some limited edition seasonal options with things like Biscoff or sweet pumpkin which are always excellent.
+We have a sweet spot for the chocolate and vanilla, and Oreo flavours.
+The limited-edition seasonal options, with Biscoff or sweet pumpkin, are always excellent too.

 There are pancakes, which we love.
 There are cakes, which we also love.
-And there’s the light and fluffy mixture of the two, topped with Biscoff sauce, that you can find at Fuwa Fuwa at the Brunswick Centre in Bloomsbury.
+And there’s the light and fluffy mixture of the two, topped with Biscoff sauce, that you can find at Fuwa Fuwa in Bloomsbury.
 This Japanese spot specialises in soufflé pancakes, which means extra fluffy, extra thick, and so good it might ruin other pancakes for you.
-But it’s worth it.
-There are different toppings like strawberry and Nutella, and blueberry and yuzu cheesecake, as well as seasonal specials like Biscoff.
+There are different toppings like strawberry and Nutella, as well as specials like Biscoff.
 The thick and creamy Biscoff sauce comes cascading down, covering the pillows—sorry, pancakes—with crushed biscuit, whipped cream, and strawberries.
 It’s velvety, moreish, and something you should try at least once in your life, or anytime it’s on the menu.

 Whether the last cookie you came across was at the bottom of a Ben & Jerry’s tub or you regularly polish off a pack of Marylands, the ones you’ll find at this small dessert spot in Soho are something else.
 American-inspired with a French twist, these cookies are huge and almost cake-like in texture, which means flavours like banana dark chocolate taste like banana bread, and double chocolate tastes like a brownie.
 The winner is the banana dark chocolate, but the milk chocolate comes a close second.